Astigmatism occurs when light is obliquely incident on a spherical mirror

 Here, if 𝜑 ≅ 0, then cos𝜑 ≅ 1, so

-Therefore, it is shown that the focal length in the tangential direction is r/(2cosθ).
+Therefore, it was shown that the focal length in sagittal direction is r/(2cosθ).